bildepunkt/spritewerk-old/README.md

 nBit
 ====

-### A fun-to-use Javascript library for making (n)bit style games on the canvas element!
+### A Javascript library for making games with the canvas.

-nBit allows you to create retro 8, 16, however-many-bit style games quickly and easily.
-Just feed a 2D array or point cloud into nBit's engine and you have a procedural, pixellated graphics asset for your game!
+Lorem Ipsum

 #### Run Tests